KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 We recommend that the user [manually delete the blockchain data](../../../basic-docs/smart-chains/smart-chain-setup/smart-chain-maintenance.html#manually-deleting-blockchain-data) before initiating this parameter.

-`spentindex` is enabled by default on any Smart Chain that utilizes the Fluidity.
+`spentindex` is enabled by default on any Smart Chain that utilizes Antara.

 ::: tip
 The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.